JuanPabloDiaz/freeForGeeks/README.md

 ## Backgrounds

-- [Hero Patterns](https://heropatterns.com/) is a A collection of repeatable SVG background patterns for you to use on your web projects. ⭐ [GitHub](https://github.com/sschoger/hero-patterns)
+- [Hero Patterns](https://heropatterns.com/) is a collection of repeatable SVG background patterns for you to use on your web projects. ⭐ [GitHub](https://github.com/sschoger/hero-patterns)

 ## emojis